Saanity69xd/SaanityBot/README.md

     §ffzsubmissions (channel) | Brings you to the ffz site where you can see all emotes the channel has submitted gfnd                      | Reacts with Good fucking night danks FeelsDankMan 👉 🛏 §dank (user)              | Dank someone
+    §botsubs                  | Shows all channels SaanityBot is currently subbed to

     If you want the bot added to your channel, remind Saan1ty in chat : )